eyob721/alx-low_level_programming/0x0A-argc_argv/README.md

     -   a program that prints all the arguments passed to it.
 -   3-mul.c
     -   a program that prints the product of two numbers.
+-   4-add.c
+    -   a program that prints the sum of the given numbers, as arguments.

 ## Advanced